 - Gel padding

 Best Budget Cycling Shorts

-If you’re looking for entry-level biking shorts, Garneau’s Optimum 2 (women’s; men’s) won’t disappoint.
-They have all the features you’d find on more premium shorts like stretchy fabric, flatlock seams to prevent abrasion or discomfort, and a padded chamois.
+If you’re looking for entry-level biking shorts, Garneau’s Sprint Tri Shorts (women’s; men’s) won’t disappoint.
+They have all the features you’d find on more premium shorts like stretchy fabric, thigh silicone grippers, and a padded chamois.

-The Italian-made chamois has moderate padding, but the padding density might not cut it for longer rides.
-The elastic leg grippers make sure the shorts don’t ride up, and the 7″ length for women and 9.5″ length for men make them a nice long-length road short.
+The chamois has moderate padding and drains water (read: dries off) quickly.
+The elastic leg grippers make sure the shorts don’t ride up, and the 7″ length for women and 8″ length for men make them a nice long-length road short.

 - Moderate padding

 - Padding density not suitable for longer rides

 Best Cycling Shorts for Beginners